 WHAT DOES ALL THIS THIS MEAN FOR THE PET?

-A mild case is of little concern and usually does not affect life expectancy.
+A mild pulmonic stenosis is of little concern and usually does not affect life expectancy.
 Luckily, most cases are mild and do not require treatment; fairly severe disease is needed for clinical signs to be present.

 Approximately 35% of dogs with severe pulmonic stenosis will show some or all of the following signs: